mricon/b4/docs/config.rst

   Default: ``None``

 ``b4.am-perpatch-check-cmd`` (v0.14+)
-  The command to use when running with ``--check``.
-If b4 finds ``scripts/checkpatch.pl`` at the top of your git tree, it uses the command shown below by default.
+  The command to use when running ``--check``.
+The command is run once for each patch to check.
+The patch file to check is piped through stdin.
+If this config is defined multiple times, all commands will be run.
+If this config is not defined and b4 finds ``scripts/checkpatch.pl`` at the top of your git tree, it uses the command shown below by default.

   Default: ``./scripts/checkpatch.pl -q --terse --no-summary --mailback``